-- (a) The directors may resolve to: - (i) establish one or more committees, including AISA branch committees, consisting of such persons as they determine; - (ii) delegate to each committee such of their powers required for the effective and efficient running and administration of the committee; - (iii) revoke any or all of the powers delegated to each committee and vary the nature and scope of the powers delegated; and - (iv) change the makeup of a committee at any time or dissolve it all together. - (b) A committee must be conducted, and exercise the powers delegated to it, in accordance with any directions of the directors which, for the avoidance of doubt, may be contained within policies, guidelines or protocols.
+- a) Save as otherwise expressly contemplated in this constitution, the directors may resolve to: - i) establish one or more committees, including AISA branch committees, consisting of such persons as they determine;

-- (c) The directors may continue to exercise all of their powers despite any delegation made under this rule. - (d) Without limiting the powers of the directors under rules 8.17(a) to 8.17(c), each AISA branch and each member connected with an AISA branch must: - (i) comply with the AISA Branch Policy; - (ii) comply with all relevant company policies, procedures and other guidelines as may be in force from time to time; and - (iii) exercise any powers delegated in accordance with any directions of the directors from time to time.
+- ii) delegate to each committee such of their powers required for the effective and efficient running and administration of the committee; - iii) revoke any or all of the powers delegated to each committee and vary the nature and scope of the powers delegated; and - iv) change the makeup of a committee at any time or dissolve it all together. - b) Save as otherwise expressly contemplated in this constitution, a committee must be conducted, and exercise the powers delegated to it, in accordance with any directions of the directors which, for the avoidance of doubt, may be contained within policies, guidelines or protocols. - The directors may continue to exercise all of their powers despite any delegation made under this rule. - d) Without limiting the powers of the directors under rules 8.17(a) to 8.17(c), each AISA branch and each member connected with an AISA branch must: - i) comply with the AISA Branch Policy; - ii) comply with all relevant company policies, procedures and other guidelines as maybe in force from time to time; and - exercise any powers delegated in accordance with any directions of the directors from time to time.